farao-community/farao-community.github.io/_posts/2020-08-24-farao-do-the-core-cc.md

 title: FARAO optimizes the remedial action for the capacity calculation of the CORE region
 category: news
 feature-img: "assets/img/Hans_Otto_Theater_Potsdam_-_fake_colors_cut.jpg"
-tags: [RAO, FARAO, Data]
+tags: [RAO, FARAO, release, CORE]
 excerpt_separator: <!--more-->
 ---

 FARAO v2.1.1 has been recently released.
-FARAO v2.1.1 notably includes all the featues which were planned in the July's milestones of our [roadmap](/roadmap), that is to say
+FARAO v2.1.1 notably includes all the featues which were planned in the July's milestones of our [roadmap](/roadmap), that is to say :

 - Optimisation of preventive PST and topological remedial actions
 - Two possible objective functions : min. margin positive or min. margin maximized